Here’s The Low Down On Man Boobs And What You Can Do About Them

 “I knew it wasn’t right, but there wasn’t anything I could do about it other than try to lose more weight,” he remembers.
 “I was as far as I could get with the knowledge I had.”

-Your body is not always a perfect regulator of your hormones, says Adrian Lo, M.D., a plastic surgeon based in Philadelphia who specialises in gynecomastia.
+Your body is not always a perfect regulator of your hormones, says Dr Adrian Lo, a plastic surgeon based in Philadelphia who specialises in gynecomastia.

 In fact, out-of-whack hormones are what cause the formation of excess tissue in the first place: Your testicles produce both oestrogen and testosterone, but in early puberty you may not have enough free testosterone (the hormone that builds muscle) to counteract the oestrogen.
 That imbalance allows glandular tissue to form.